 Given that Petra is probably Jordan’s most well-known and most visited tourist site, there have been some improvements in recent years on the public transportation to take independent travellers there.
 Don’t be intimidated because it seems hard – I think that’s part of the fun!

 This guide is meant to provide additional guidance should you wish to find alternative modes of transportation.
 Since I’m not a group tour kind of person, I am all about putting together my own itinerary and finding my own way around which is definitely not everyone’s style of travelling.
-Although it means it’s usually harder for me to get around, I know I can spend as much time, and see as many sites as I personally want to!
+Petra is easily one of the most famous and popular sites in Jordan so beating the crowd is my main goal.